jhmatthews/fu_ori/README.md

 Wind prescription: Parameters starting kn correspond to the variables defining the KWD95 wind prescription.
 This are described by KWD95 and the fiducial values are given by SDL05.
 I have adopted the values of SDL05.

+Disk:

+Ionization mode: the parameter files I've given used "fixed" ionization mode.
+This means they require an additional

+Line transfer mode: This is set to 5, which is the escape probability formalism as described by LK02 among others.

+Atomic Data: You're using the standard set